-Consider supplementation: St John’s Wort, magnesium, and theanine & lemon balm are known to contribute to normal psychological function and support the reduction of anxiety.
+Consider supplementation: St John’s Wort, magnesium, theanine, lemon balm and PEA are popular choices for emotional health.
 Valerian is traditionally used for the relief of night-time disturbances and may aid sleep.

 Get help if you need it: don’t be afraid to seek out support if anxiety and panic become too challenging.
 Talking to your GP or finding a suitable therapist can be a helpful place to start.

-While the menopause and its associated symptoms can be difficult to navigate, understanding what’s happening is a big step in being able to manage this period of your life effectively.
+While the menopause and its associated symptoms can be difficult to navigate, understanding how it affects your body and mind can be tremendously helpful in managing this period of your life.
 If you found this article useful, please browse the rest of our Menopause hub to learn more about managing the menopause.

 Bromberger JT. et al., Does risk for anxiety increase during the menopausal transition?
 Study of women’s health across the nation.
 Menopause.
 2013;20:488-495.

 Freeman.
 EW., Sammel MD., Anxiety as a risk factor for menopausal hot flashes: evidence from the Penn Ovarian Aging cohort.
 Menopause.
 2016;23:942-949.